“Residents cannot do surgery without the supervision of an attending physician.”

 That’s what a spokeswoman for Parkland Hospital in Dallas said when asked about the performing of “ghost surgery.”
-That’s when the surgeon operating on a patient—the individual who’s doing the actual holding the scalpel and doing cutting—isn’t the person you thought was going to be doing the surgery.
+That’s when the surgeon operating on a patient—the individual who’s doing the actual holding of the scalpel and cutting—isn’t the person you thought was going to be doing the surgery.

-Ghost surgery happens more often that you’d think, and it can have serious consequences for patients who are injured by inexperienced residents who are allowed to operate on behalf of the surgeon who said he or she would be doing the procedure themselves.
+Ghost surgery happens more often than you’d think, and it can have serious consequences for patients who are injured by inexperienced residents who are allowed to operate on behalf of the surgeon who said he or she would be doing the procedure themselves.

-Ghost surgery happens frequently at hospitals affiliated with medical schools, and in many cases a patient only discovers who actually performed the procedure when something goes wrong.
+Ghost surgery happens frequently at hospitals affiliated with medical schools, and in many cases, a patient only discovers who actually performed the procedure when something goes wrong.

 At teaching hospitals, chances are high that a patient won’t have the surgeon who they believed was going to perform the procedure.
 Instead, it’s going to be a surgeon-in-training… a resident will actually be holding the scalpel or controlling the arthroscopic tools or endoscopic devices.